saltydk/docusaurus/saltbox/docs/sandbox/apps/komga.md

 ### 3. Setup

-- On first opening you will be asked to create a user account. <br />
+- On first opening you will be asked to create a user account.
   Choose an email and password, then click on Create User Account.

 - Komga expects comics to be stored in `/mnt/unionfs/Media/Comics`.